RoccoPaolillo/IPF_multidim/README.md

 ```bash
 python synthpopgen.py -i report_validation/input_no_agexhpt.csv -f all -o output.csv --validate validation.csv
 ```
-It will report one csv with output, one *_RMSE.csv with RMSE global mease, *_APE.csv with average percentage error for each constraint identified
+It will report one csv with output, one *_RMSE.csv with RMSE global mease, *_APE.csv with average percentage error for each constraint identified.
+It works only on -f all option and printed .csv results